-- CANNING – This method requires processing in a hot water bath canner (5 minutes for both half pints and pints) and is our preferred method of storing long-term.
+- CANNING – This method requires processing in a hot water bath canner (5 minutes for both half pints and pints) or steam canning to process, a great option for small batches.
 Ladle hot jam into sterilized jars & place into the water bath canner for processing.
 Remove jars, let cool, label/date, and store in cool dark pantry.
 These jars will last for at least 18 months or longer.
 For in-depth, complete instructions on how to jar, process, and store your canned jam, refer to our “Red Raspberry Jam” tutorial or visit my “Water Bath Canning For Beginners” tutorial.

-- REFRIGERATOR JAM – Ladle hot jam into sterilized jars, leaving at a minumum 1/2 inch headspace, adjusting two piece caps, and allow to cool completely.
+- REFRIGERATOR JAM – Ladle hot jam into sterilized jars, leaving at a minimum 1/2 inch headspace, adjusting two-piece caps, and allow to cool completely.
 Label & date and place in refrigerator.
 Refrigerator jam will last up to two weeks, largely depending on how much sugar you opt to use.
 NOTE: Reduced sugar jams may not last as long.